 Education and Experience

-Bachelor’s degree in an appropriate area of specialization and one year of relevant experience and/or a strong understanding of development processes and comprehensive campaigns.
+Bachelor’s degree in an appropriate area of specialization and one year of relevant experience and/or a strong understanding of development processes and comprehensive campaigns, or an equivalent combination of education and appropriate experience.

 Licensure and Certification